Immersion (NASDAQ:IMMR) Issues Q2 2021 Earnings Guidance

 Immersion (NASDAQ:IMMR) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $0.220-$0.230 for the period, compared to the Thomson Reuters consensus estimate of $0.110.
+The company provided EPS guidance of $0.220-$0.230 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.110.
 The company issued revenue guidance of $10.50 million-$11 million, compared to the consensus revenue estimate of $8.05 million.

-Immersion (NASDAQ:IMMR) last released its quarterly earnings results on Thursday, May 6th.
-The software maker reported $0.10 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.10.
-Immersion had a net margin of 39.11% and a return on equity of 16.72%.
+Immersion (NASDAQ:IMMR) last released its earnings results on Thursday, May 6th.
+The software maker reported $0.10 EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.10.
 The firm had revenue of $7.16 million for the quarter.
-Analysts anticipate that Immersion will post 0.58 earnings per share for the current fiscal year.
+Immersion had a return on equity of 16.72% and a net margin of 39.11%.
+As a group, sell-side analysts expect that Immersion will post 0.67 earnings per share for the current year.

 Immersion Company Profile